Scale your business with our modular plugins.

 This will remove the default footer text “Built with Storefront” and add your own website details.
 You can take this code as a base and adjust it to display your website details.

-If you want to save the time and additional work of editing the footer in Storefront, you can just use a dedicated plugin.
+If you want to save the time and additional work of editing the footer in Storefront, you can use a dedicated plugin.

 You probably know that Storefront is compatible with a wide range of WordPress plugins.
 But that’s not all.
 There are plugins specifically designed to customize various areas in the Storefront theme.
 One of the best plugins is Change Storefront Footer Copyright Text.
-As its name suggests, this tool allows you to edit the copyright text in Storefront’s footer.

 To use this plugin, you need to install and activate it, so first go to Plugins > Add New and search for it.
 Then, click Install Now and then Activate.
 If you have any issues, have a look at our guide that explains how to install WordPress plugins manually.

-Then, go to Settings > Storefront Footer and you’ll have the option to add any text or links to the copyright footer with the help of the text editor.
+Then, go to Settings > Storefront Footer, and you’ll have the option to add any text or links to the copyright footer with the help of the text editor.
 Furthermore, you can change the font options or alignments using the visual text editor or write a bit of code in the preformatted text view.

 After you have added all the information you want, save the changes.
 Then check your site from the frontend to have a look at the changes.